nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

     INFO    -  Start detecting changes
     ```

 Copy and paste the server address to a web browser to render the site.
-When you are done checking the local version, `CLTR+C` to close the server.
+When you are done checking the local version, ++ctrl+c++ to close the server.

 ## Step 3: Add content on MkDocs site